Ketel Marte Player Props: Diamondbacks vs. Cardinals

-Ketel Marte and his .426 on-base percentage over his past 10 games (56 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the St. Louis Cardinals and Steven Matz on July 25 at 9:40 PM ET.
+On Wednesday, Ketel Marte (.714 slugging percentage in past 10 games, including two home runs) and the Arizona Diamondbacks face the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
+First pitch is at 3:40 PM ET.

-He had two hits (going 2-for-5) in his most recent game against the Cardinals.
+He had two hits (going 2-for-4 with a triple) in his most recent appearance against the Cardinals.

 Ketel Marte Game Info & Props vs. the Cardinals